Ben Affleck Seen Having Dinner With Playboy Model After Rumored Split With Lindsay Shookus, ‘Page Six’ Reports

-Reports are suggesting that Ben Affleck and his girlfriend of more than one year, Saturday Night Live producer Lindsay Shookus, might have quietly broken up in recent weeks, as the Justice League actor was reportedly seen earlier in the week with another woman at a Malibu restaurant — Playboy model Shauna Sexton.
+Reports are suggesting that Ben Affleck and his girlfriend of more than one year, Saturday Night Live producer Lindsay Shookus, might have quietly broken up in recent weeks, as the Justice League actor was reportedly seen earlier in the week with another woman at a Malibu restaurant: Playboy model Shauna Sexton.

 According to Page Six, Affleck was spotted with Sexton at Japanese restaurant Nobu Malibu on Thursday night, one day after he celebrated his 46th birthday with his three children from his marriage to Jennifer Garner.
 The gossip site added that Affleck and Shookus haven’t been seen together in public since July, which struck its sources as strange, as Shookus is reportedly believed to be in the Los Angeles area for work.